History of Nick Castellanos in Timeline

 On February 8, 2021, Nick Castellanos married Jessica Gomez.

-July 5, 2021: Home Run During Eulogy
+July 5, 2021: Home run during eulogy

 On July 5, 2021, Nick Castellanos hit a home run at Kauffman Stadium while the Kansas City Royals' broadcast was in the middle of a eulogy for a military veteran.

-2021: Opted Out of Contract
+2021: Opted out of Contract

-In 2021, Castellanos opted out of his contract, becoming a free agent.
+After the 2021 season, Nick Castellanos opted out of his contract, becoming a free agent.

-2021: First All-Star Selection and Career Highs
+2021: All-Star Selection and Career Highs

 2021: All-Star, Silver Slugger, All-MLB Second Team